beauchompers/shodan-scripts/README.md

 # Shodan Scripts

 This repo contains script(s) for using the Shodan API.
-Current script just performs searches and exports results to console or API.
+Current script just performs searches and exports results to console or a CSV file.
 Was a quick project for myself as I experimented with Shodan.io.

 Shall not be held responsible for what you do with these.